top of page

 In the Dogmatic Constitution of the Roman Catholic Church of the Second Vatican Council, we read:

-The Church knows that she is joined in many ways to the baptized who are honored by the name of Christian, but who … have not preserved unity or communion under the successor of Peter.
+The Church knows that she is joined in many ways to the baptized who are honored by the name of Christian, but who have not preserved unity or communion under the successor of Peter.
 For there are many who hold sacred scripture in honor as a rule of faith and of life, who have a sincere religious zeal, who lovingly believe in God, the Father Almighty, and in Christ, the Son of God the Savior, who is sealed by baptism which unites them to Christ, and who indeed recognize and receive other sacraments in their Churches or ecclesiastical communities".

 *Many of them do not possess valid episcopacy, celebrate the Holy Eucharist, and/or cultivate devotion to the Virgin Mother of God.
+All are confirmed by Holy Scripture.

 bottom of page